-Preventive Drugs Required By The Affordable Care Act that your doctor prescribes covers such drugs if the use is recognized as effective in standard drug reference guides put out by the American Hospital Formulary Service, the American Medical Association, the US Pharmacopoeia, or other reference guides also recognized by the Federal Secretary of the US Health and Human Services department or the Insurance Commissioner.
+Preventive Drugs Required By The Affordable Care Act that your doctor prescribes

+Off-Label Uses The US Food and Drug Administration (FDA) approves prescription drugs for specific health conditions or symptoms.
+Some drugs are prescribed for uses other than those the FDA has approved.
+The plan covers such drugs if the use is recognized as effective in standard drug reference guides put out by the American Hospital Formulary Service, the American Medical Association, the US Pharmacopoeia, or other reference guides also recognized by the Federal Secretary of the US Health and Human Services department or the Insurance Commissioner.